 If you determine you are unable to pay an invoice or decide to downgrade a service to save on costs, communicate with your vendor.
 Having conversations early and often can help preserve your existing vendor relationships, which will set you up for success when you’re able to resume more normal spending in the future.

-People are working in a virtual environment now more than ever, which means how your company sends invoices might need to change.
 If your business relies on paper invoices, it’s time to look into online payment options and electronic invoicing.
-For example, here at Gross Mendelsohn, we launched an online payment portal in the spring to make it easier for our clients to pay outstanding bills.
+For example, here at Gross Mendelsohn, we have an online payment portal to make it easier for our clients to pay outstanding bills.

 When it comes to clients who delay or are late to pay invoices, consider having a high-level member of your team make personal phone calls to encourage timely payments.